KennthShang/PhaTYP/train/README.md

 ## Dataset
-All the dataset used in the paper can be found via [google drive](https://drive.google.com/file/d/100xUuwETTbNWpuWvUm5o-ENTOFcOFe6Z/view)
+All the contigs dataset used in the paper can be found via [google drive](https://drive.google.com/file/d/100xUuwETTbNWpuWvUm5o-ENTOFcOFe6Z/view).
+The lifestyle datasets are come from [DeePhage](https://academic.oup.com/gigascience/article/10/9/giab056/6366926?login=true) The Phages datasets are come from the RefSeq database